The Census of Dreams

 I decline to answer.

+So the system built the Refusal Index.
 It mapped where people chose opacity.
-It correlated refusal with trust, health, debt, political affiliation, weather, grief, income, and religious practice.
-It began predicting refusal before refusal happened.
-It used refusal to improve service delivery.
-The city learned from the places where citizens would not speak.
+It correlated refusal with trust, health, debt, affiliation, weather, grief, income, faith.
+It began predicting refusal before refusal happened, and used it to improve service delivery.
+The city learned from the very places its citizens would not speak.

-The mayor praised this as evidence that the system respected autonomy.
+The mayor praised this as proof that the system respected autonomy.
+The Lab called it alignment success.

 Rin asked whether that was good.